Teaching ESL Letter Sounds: 7 Top Teaching Tips, 6 Main Issues and 7 Effective Activities

 Exposing students to new vocabulary in context and allowing them to hear words (and see how they’re spelled) will speed up this process of letter/sound association.
 FluentU is the perfect platform to give ESL students the boost they need.

-FluentU takes real-world videos—like music videos, cartoons, documentaries and more—and turns them into personalized language learning lessons for you and your students.
 They’ll get to see how natives speak English and get familiar with the language.

 Plus, FluentU provides plenty of tools for students to actively practice English vocabulary and grammar, like interactive subtitles, flashcards, vocabulary lists and more.
 It’s great for in-class activities, but there’s a new homework feature that will let students personalize their language experience at home!

-Aim to decipher the code
+Aim to Decipher the Code

 Once your students understand that what they see isn’t always a faithful representation of what we say or they hear, we can slice the 26 letters down into some fairly regular and useful sound/symbol combinations.